 Over to Rosie for more details on that, and her valuable work there!

 In spring of 2017 I spent three months working on the development of the Kent Museum of the Moving Image (MOMI) in Deal; a small, vibrant seaside town on the Kent Coast.
-This new Museum is the inspiring vision of David Francis OBE and Dr Joss Marsh, both of whom have had prolific careers in moving image history.
+This new Museum is the inspiring vision of David Francis OBE and Joss Marsh, both of whom have had prolific careers in moving image history.

-No museum would be complete without a research centre, and Kent MOMI certainly doesn’t disappoint in this regard.
+No museum would be complete without a Research Centre, and Kent MOMI certainly doesn’t disappoint in this regard.
 Its Research Centre includes a comprehensive collection of books, periodicals, film magazines and other publications on cinema, pre-cinema, and Victorian visual culture.
 David collected every book published on cinema up until the mid-1970’s, when book publications on cinema soared, and it became impossible to collect everything.
 After this his collecting became more selective, but still prolific and extensive.
 And he is still collecting!
-Add to this the exhaustive Victorian literary collections of Dr Joss Marsh, and the result is a rich resource of moving image literature, a large amount of which is now long out of print.
-The Research Centre has already attracted significant scholars to use it’s resources, and my own use of the Research Centre, both for my work at the Museum and personal research projects, proved indispensable.
+Add to this the exhaustive Victorian literary collections of Joss Marsh, and the result is a rich resource of moving image literature, a large amount of which is now long out of print.
+The Research Centre has already attracted significant scholars to use its resources, and my own use of the Research Centre, both for my work at the Museum and personal research projects, proved indispensable.

-David and Joss are warm and welcoming people, who’s passion and enthusiasm has enabled this unique and important body of moving image history to once again be accessible to the public, researchers, and historians.
+David and Joss are warm and welcoming people, whose passion and enthusiasm has enabled this unique and important body of moving image history to once again be accessible to the public, researchers, and historians.
 Its importance cannot be overstated, and I encourage everyone to visit the Museum given the chance.
 It won’t disappoint.

 Kent MOMI is located at 41 Stanhope Road, Deal, CT14 6AD.